Hoh Rainforest

 Ira Spring Wetland Loop

-The trail’s north section rises above the watershed, passing a diverse mix of flora.
+The trail’s northern section rises above the watershed, passing a diverse mix of flora.
 However, the southern end, closer to the Bogachiel River, is where the true giant trees grow.
-These specimens are among the biggest in the Park and have benefited from the perpetual saturation of the rainforest environment.
+These specimens are among the biggest in the park and have benefited from the perpetual saturation of the rainforest environment.

 The loop is a short hike and a perfect day-trip alternative to the Bogachiel River Trail, a lengthy (often multi-day) overnight backpacking trek further inland.